 Notifying patients and the department

-Testing clinics and health services should ensure arrangements are in place for contacting the patient with their test result, regardless of whether it is negative or positive.
+Medical practitioners, testing clinics and health services should ensure arrangements are in place for contacting the patient with their COVID-19 test result, regardless of whether it is negative or positive.

 Contact from the Department of Health